-Steve McQueen’s Classic Ferrari 275 GTB/4 Could Sell For $7 Million
+Steve McQueen’s Classic Ferrari 275 GTB/4 Just Sold For Over $5 Million

 Dream car alert.